-Standard Time offers some of the best in nostalgic and romantic jazz standards from The great American Songbook peppered with the lyrical fusion of samba and jazz (bossa nova).
+Standard Time offers some of the best in nostalgic and romantic jazz standards from The Great American Songbook peppered with the lyrical fusion of samba and jazz (bossa nova).
 2021 sees the release of their first CD: “High Time”, with guest musicians Gina Burgess, violin, Scott Ferguson, drums, and Dave Staples, piano.

-Suitable for night clubs, cabaret, restaurants, dinner theatre, corporate functions, weddings and private parties.
+Standard Time Quartet is suitable for night clubs, cabaret, restaurants, dinner theatre, corporate functions, weddings and private parties and events.

-Guitarist, sound engineer and producer, Georges Hebert, began playing guitar in the early 60s, influenced by Chet Atkins, Django Reinhardt, Barney Kessel and Charlie Byrd amongst others.
+Guitarist, composer, sound engineer and producer, Georges Hebert, began playing guitar in the early 60s, influenced by Chet Atkins, Django Reinhardt, Barney Kessel and Charlie Byrd amongst others.
 He is perhaps best known for his work and tours with Anne Murray (he was her personal guitarist for many years).
-Georges has performed, in the Maritimes, with the Brunswick Playboys, Frank’s Bandstand and Sing-a-Long Jubilee, Denny Doherty, Marg Osbourne, The John Allan Cameron Show, the Sunshine Hour and Coming up Country.
+Georges has performed in the Maritimes with the Brunswick Playboys, Frank’s Bandstand and Sing-a-Long Jubilee, Denny Doherty, Marg Osbourne, The John Allan Cameron Show, the Sunshine Hour and Coming up Country.
 In Toronto, Georges was lead guitarist with Ian Tyson’s Great Speckled Bird.
 He has been featured on several television shows including appearances on The Johnny Carson show, The Merv Griffin Show, The Boston Pops and BBC-TV as well as television programs in Germany and Holland.
-Georges has toured throughout Canada, the United States, Bermuda, The Caribbean, Europe, Australia and New Zealand, playing in well-known concert halls like Carnegie Hall, Radio City Music Hall in New York, The Greek Theatre in Los Angeles, London’s Royal Albert Hall, the London Palladium and Victoria Place as well as Centennial Hall in Monte Carlo.
 Georges has played with the who’s who of show business all over the globe including celebrities such as Moe Koffman, Gene MacLellan, Dusty Springfield, The Mamas and the Papas, Dionne Warwick, Vera Lynn, Shirley Eikhard, Rita MacNeil, The Rankins, Julio Iglesias, Brian Adams, Dutch Mason, The Mercey Brothers, J.P.
 Cormier and Roger Whittaker.
-He has produced and recorded more than 60 CDs for various artists including 6 CDs of his own.
-Always in demand, Georges continues a busy schedule of touring and playing and recording in his studio (Studio Arts) in Bedford, Nova Scotia.